 SFB 1083 Summer school 2022 26. - 28.
-September electronic states in such layers.
+September Two-dimensional (2D) materials such as transition metal dichalcogenides (TMDCs) are receiving large interest because of their fascinating physical properties that result from the confinement of electronic states in such layers.
 Moreover, stacking different 2D materials or combining them with organic semiconductor films enables the fabrication of heterostacks with atomically sharp interfaces that show great potential for future electronic or optoelectronic device applications.
 The summer school is organized by the collaborated research center (SFB 1083) and will take place in rural surroundings on the edge of the Westerwald not far from Bonn and Cologne.
 Aimed at PhD students, it offers overview and introductory lectures on various topics ranging from fundamental chemical, physical and optoelectronic properties of TMDCs and heterostructures to experimental techniques to study their properties as well as their integration into future devices.
-Student participants are also encouraged to present a poster of their own work, which should also be promoted in form read more spectrum of topics covered in our department.
+Student participants are also encouraged to present a poster of their own work, which should also be promoted in form of a 5-minute short presentation. read more registration

+Information event at the Schwalm-Gymnasium Inspire pupils to study physics is one of the tasks that the PR team has set itself.
+In June, Josefine Neuhaus visited the Schwalmgymnasium in Treysa.
+In the context of the 'Firmeninformationstag' she gave a presentation to pupils of the 11th and 12th grade, informed on different possibilities to study physics at our deparment and showed the broad research spectrum of topics covered in our department.
 Even students who had already dropped out of physics were enthusiastic about the diversity and the different research fields.
-The small experiment Josefine brought with her also triggered the students' urge to play and discover and became a topic of conversation beyond The PR team has designed a new logo for the physics department based on the original idea from the Fachschaft.
+The small experiment Josefine brought with her also triggered the students' urge to play and discover and became a topic of conversation beyond the event itself. read more

+Department logo

+The PR team has designed a new logo for the physics department based on the original idea from the Fachschaft.
 Feel free to use it.
 We have also pens and pencils with (an adjusted) logo of the department.
 If you would like to have one, you can pick it up at the office of Carina Hlawaty (AG Ultrafast Quantum Dynamics).
-We will also distribute some at the of a 5-minute short presentation. registration Inspire pupils to study physics is one of the tasks that the PR team has set itself.
-In June, Josefine Neuhaus visited the Schwalmgymnasium in Treysa.
-In the context of the 'Firmeninformationstag' she gave a presentation to pupils of the 11th and 12th grade, informed on different possibilities to study physics at Schwalmgymnasium our deparment and showed the broad research the event itself.
+We will also distribute some at the department summer party.

+Research Highlights